Chetanpaliwal22/BIS-base64-converter-util/README.md

 # BIS - Base64 Converter Util

-A simple and clean web-based utility for encoding and decoding strings to and from Base64 format.
+A simple and clean web-based utility (available here - https://chetanpaliwal22.github.io/BIS-base64-converter-util/) for encoding and decoding strings to and from Base64 format.

 This utility provides a straightforward interface for converting text to Base64 and vice-versa, designed for ease of use and efficiency.